oceanicsdotio/helmholtz-lobsters/README.md

 Two other behavioral responses were observed.
 In cases of frequent reversal for more than 15 min two lobsters made jerky vibratory movements and appeared agitated.
 This happened after reversals, and was followed by the lobster grasping one claw with the other, like wringing hands.
 When lobsters were stationary during reorientation, they would sometimes roll their tail inward and pause before or during a turn.
 Lobsters would also stop moving and exhibit this behavior during field reversals.
 This might indicate that tail is acting as a biological Hall effect sensor.
 Analyses of trace metals and electric fields in the lobster body might reveal more regarding the sensory mechanism.
 I have no explanation for the claw-wringing behavior.

-Because of the simplicity of component vector addition, three such arrays can be aligned to x- y- and z-axes, and allow greater control of the uniform area.
-If the design includes Hall probes to sense each axial component of the field, a CPU can dynamically shift the power supplied to the coils.
-A moored or drifting system could in this way maintain a field of uniform magnitude and direction.

 The ability to change the apparent orientation of the geomagnetic field has applications in study of competent dispersal and population connectivity which could be altered by the fields induced by midwater and submarine direct-current cables.
 Future *in situ* work should investigate whether *H. americanus* post-larvae utilize a polarity compass in settlement and determine how individual behavior could scale to population distribution.
+Three such arrays can be aligned to x- y- and z-axes to allow greater control of the uniform area, with sensors and a microcontroller to maintain a static uniform field in a moored or drifting apparatus.

 ## Acknowledgments

-Many thanks to the people whose enthusiasm made this possible: Anita Metzler and the New England Aquarium for the lobsters; Eric Hazen and Paul Bohn of the BU Electronics Design Facility for power, parts and knowledge; Michael Ruane and Robert Kotiuga of BU Electrical and Computer Engineering for consulting and lending equipment; Jonathan Perry and Justin Scace for tools and time; and Jelle Atema and Julia Spät for encouraging something ambitious.
+Thanks to those whose enthusiasm made this possible: Anita Metzler and the New England Aquarium for lobsters; Eric Hazen and Paul Bohn of the Boston Unviversity Electronics Design Facility for power, parts and knowledge; Michael Ruane and Robert Kotiuga of Boston Unversity Electrical and Computer Engineering for consulting and lending equipment; Jonathan Perry and Justin Scace of the Boston Univsersity Biology Department for tools and time; and Jelle Atema and Julia Spät of Boston University Marine Program for encouraging something ambitious.

 ## References